Opportunities

 For graduate students enrolled in a masters-level public health degree program in North Carolina.

-NC Division of Public Health (NCDPH) and Local Health Department (LHD) host sites must complete a submission form to display internship or practicum opportunities in our databases.
+NC Division of Public Health (NC DPH) and local health department partners must complete a submission form to list internship or practicum opportunities in our databases.

-The Pathways Program Team will review completed submission forms for relevancy and completeness and contact the submitter with any questions or concerns.
-Approved opportunities will be displayed in the respective Opportunities Database, where students may apply.
+The Pathways Program Team will review completed submission forms for relevancy and completeness and contact the submitter with any questions.
+Approved opportunities will be displayed in the appropriate Opportunities Database, where students may apply during the application period.

-The organization is responsible for selecting a candidate in their preferred manner; while interviews are recommended, they are not required.
-Once a candidate is selected, the organization must notify the Pathways Program Manager to ensure the candidate is properly enrolled in the appropriate Pathways Program.
+Partners are responsible for selecting a candidate in their preferred manner; interviews are recommended, but not required.
+Once a candidate is selected, the partner must notify the Pathways Program Team to ensure the student is enrolled in the appropriate Pathways Program.